Kuraka

-A kuraka (Quechua for the principal governor of a province or a communal authority in the Tawantinsuyu), or curaca (hispanicized spelling), was an official of the Inca Empire who held the role of magistrate, about four levels down from the Sapa Inca, the head of the Empire.
-The kurakas were the heads of the ayllus (clan-like family units).
+A kuraka (Quechua for the principal governor of a province or a communal authority in the Tawantinsuyu), or curaca (Hispanicized spelling), was an official of the Andean civilizations, unified by the Inca Empire in 1438, who held the role of magistrate, on several hierarchical levels, from the Sapa Inca at the head of the Empire to local family units.

+The kurakas were the heads of the ayllus (clan-like family units) and of federations of ayllus, called chiefdoms or curacazgos.
+During the Inca Empire, the Sapa Inca governed with the help of the existing local hierarchies.
 They served as tax collector, and held religious authority, in that they mediated between the supernatural sphere and the mortal realm.
 They were responsible for making sure the spirit world blessed the mortal one with prosperity, and were held accountable should disaster strike, such as a drought.
 Kurakas enjoyed privileges such as being exempt from taxation, the right to polygamy and to ride in a litter.

 The kuraka was an aristocrat who frequently, but not always, descended from the previous generation.
 Kuraka means 'superior' or 'principal', and his authority was granted by the Inca.
-Each ayllu actually had four kurakas: upper and lower (hanan and hurin), and each of these had an assistant.
-However, of the four, one kuraka was still superior to the rest.
+Each ayllu and chiefdom had four kurakas: two of them ruled the upper and lower (hanan and hurin) parts, and each of these had an assistant.
+However, of the four, one kuraka was superior to the rest.

 With the conquest of Peru by the Spanish, the Spanish system of rule utilized indigenous leaders as mediators to mobilize labor and tribute from their communities for delivery to Spaniards awarded those benefits in encomienda.
 The system was implemented first in the Caribbean islands, where such leaders were called caciques, then Mexico, where the Arawak term cacique was extended, and then in the Andean region, where the term kuraka persisted.
 Indigenous elites maintained their positions so long as they played their assigned role.
 In the late eighteenth century, the increased taxation of indigenous put pressure on kurakas allegiances to their own communities and their desire to maintain their status in the colonial order.
 The 1781 Tupac Amaru rebellion, led by a kuraka, José Gabriel Condorcanqui, known as Tupac Amaru II, was the most serious challenge to the Spanish colonial order in the Andes since the Spanish conquest.